dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 ### Example

-Here is an example that starts a Dgraph Zero server and a Dgraph Alpha server with the ACL feature turned on.
+Here is an example that starts a Dgraph Zero node and a Dgraph Alpha node with the ACL feature turned on.
 You can run these commands in a seperate terminal tab:

 ```bash
 dgraph zero --my=localhost:5080 --replicas 1 --idx 1